eglassman/cool-papers/defs.md

 "Explicit or implicit assumption(s) about what kind of model is wanted."
 [1]

 ##### Inductive Learning Hypothesis

+- hypothesis types
+	- functions
-- "Any hypothesis found to approximate the target function well over a sufficiently large set of training examples will also approximate the target function well over other unobserved examples."
+        - "approximate the target function well over a sufficiently large set of training examples will also approximate the target function well over other unobserved examples."
 [1]
+    - logic programs or concepts (?)
+    	- a definite clause program [8]
+    	- "a suitable concept in a description space where descriptions are related via generalization/specialization relationships.
+Examples are at the 'bottom' of the generalization hierarchy."
+[14]
     	- "Given some data D and some background knowledge B, learning can be described as generating a hypothesis h that, together with B, explains D." [10]
+    	- Coverage of examples
 	        - "the hypothesis H together with the background theory B should cover all positive and none of the negative examples" [8]
-- "a logic program, i.e. a definite clause program" [8]
+	        - a suitable concept "covers (generalizes) all positive and none of the negative examples" [14]
+		- [logic] concepts

 ##### Hypothesis Correctness

-There are two main types of results for inductive inference:
+Conclusions of inductive reasoning process are hypotheses.
+There are two main types of hypotheses:
-1. a conclusion [6]
+1. a conclusion that results in a boolean value, can be tested on additional observations
-	- Truth value:
 	- may or may not be true
 	- true ~X% of the time
 	- may only be true when certain preconditions are met
-	- Testing
-		- "Conclusions inferred from multiple observations may be tested by additional observations."
 2. a model:
 	- Examples are generalized into a model that is then used to make predictions on new, previously unseen inputs.
 	- Learned models may or may not capture what the human in the loop wanted. - Models could be:
 		- a category
 		- a pattern, like the patterns PROSE learns to extract data from large files
 		- a transformation or program, like the transformations Rafazer learns over ASTs

+Hypotheses are unprovable without additional stuff [11]
+- "the most severe objection against IP" [11]
+	- "What is the use of methods whose results cannot be proven correct and possibly deviate from what was intended?"
+[11]
+	- One answer: "all software development necessarily makes a transition from a first informal and often incomplete problem description by the user or customer to a complete and ideally formal specification."
+[11] This transistion is: [11]
+		-  incapable of formal proof
+		- possibly based on—non-systematic inexplicit generalization
+	- "There is no reason why systematically incorporating existing or easily formulated data by inductive methods should not improve efficiency and even validity of software development" [11]

 ##### Inductive Logic Programming
 - "a subfield of machine learning" [12]